huawendi/CPCF/README.md

 Overview
 --------
 CPCF is a type of approximate set-membership query data structure based on cuckoo filter.
-CGCF requires smaller space and provides better operational performance in most cases, compared to other cuckoo filter variants.
+CPCF requires smaller space and provides better operational performance in most cases, compared to other cuckoo filter variants.